Matt-Zzz/debate-app/README.md

 1. Voice to text / text to voice
 2. More casual topics
-3. User management
-4. Mini games / warm up
+3. Mini games / warm up
-5. Attitude modifier
+4. Attitude modifier
-6. Multi-player
+5. Multi-player
-7. Changing the UI
+6. Changing the UI